Best Whole House & Sediment Filters 2026: Expert Picks

 Understand what sediment filters do NOT do.
 Sediment filters remove physical particles only.
 They do not remove chlorine, chemicals, bacteria, lead, PFAS, or dissolved contaminants.
 For drinking water quality, pair your whole-house sediment filter with a point-of-use system (under-sink RO or countertop filter) at your kitchen faucet.
 Think of the sediment filter as protecting your plumbing and the point-of-use filter as protecting your health.

 For well water with heavy sediment, install a two-stage filter housing: a 20-micron cartridge in the first stage to catch large particles, followed by a 5-micron cartridge in the second stage for fine filtration.
 This extends the life of both filters and prevents the fine 5-micron cartridge from clogging prematurely.
-The total annual cost of this approach is still under $60.
+The total annual cost of this approach remains very affordable.

 Frequently Asked Questions